GBLille/MassiveFold/README.md

     -j| --jobid: jobid of an alignment job to wait for inference, skips the alignments.

   Facultative options:
-    -t| --tool_to_use: (default: 'AFmassive') Use either AFmassive or ColabFold in structure prediction for MassiveFold -o| --only_msas: only compute alignments, the first step of MassiveFold -c| --calibrate: calibrate --batch_size value.
+    -o| --only_msas: only compute alignments, the first step of MassiveFold -c| --calibrate: calibrate --batch_size value.
 Searches from the previous runs for the same 'fasta' path given in --sequence and uses the longest prediction time found to compute the maximal number of predictions per batch.
         This maximal number depends on the total time given by --wall_time.
     -a| --recompute_msas: purges previous alignment step and recomputes msas.
 ```

 ### Inference workflow

 It launches MassiveFold with the same parameters introduced above but instead of running AFmassive or ColabFold a single